Airport transit visa

 Only citizens of certain countries require an airport transit visa to transfer in Germany.
 The Federal Foreign Office provides a corresponding list of nationalities (see above).

-Can an airport transit visa be extended?
+Is an airport transit visa extendable?

 No, airport transit visas are not extendable.